junxit/us-congress-code/title-26/chapter-1/sec-45i.md

 ### Inflation Adjusted Items for Certain Years

-Provisions relating to inflation adjustment of items in this section for certain years were contained in the following: 2020—Internal Revenue Notice 2021–34.
+Provisions relating to inflation adjustment of items in this section for certain years were contained in the following: 2021—Internal Revenue Notice 2022–18.
+2020—Internal Revenue Notice 2021–34.
 2019—Internal Revenue Notice 2020–21.
 2018—Internal Revenue Notice 2019–37.
 2017—Internal Revenue Notice 2018–52.
 2016—Internal Revenue Notice 2017–51.